mbridak/sotacracker/README.md

 ![soda cracker](pic/soda-cracker.png)

 Pulls latest SOTA spots.
 Displays them in a compact interface.
-If you have an instance of `rigctld` running, when you click on a spot your radio will automatically tune to the spotted frequency.
+If you have an instance of `flrig` running, when you click on a spot your radio will automatically tune to the spotted frequency.

-Added dropdowns at the top of the screen to filter band and mode.

-Written in Python3, using QT5.
-Either run from source, or if your running Linux, download the binary [here](https://github.com/mbridak/sotacracker/releases/download/21.5.23/sotacracker)
+## Changes since 21.5.23 Saltine

+I ditched using the rigctld daemon supplied by hamlib tools.
+Instead I'll be using the [flrig's](http://w1hkj.com/files/flrig/) XmlRPC interface.
+It's way simpler.
+It's available on all platforms.

+For Debian based Linux or Raspberry OS you can:

+`sudo apt install flrig`

 ## Running from source.
 If you're running from source you can install Python3, then the required moduals PyQt5 and requests, with pip.